-Summary of benefits for the Basic Option of the Aetna Open Access Plan - 2018
+Summary of Benefits for the Basic Option of the Aetna Open Access Plan - 2019

 - Do not rely on this chart alone.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
+You can obtain a copy of our Summary of Benefits and Coverage at www.aetnafeds.com.
 On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.